awsdocs/amazon-appstream2-developer-guide/doc_source/troubleshooting-notification-codes.md

 **DOMAIN\_JOIN\_NERR\_PASSWORD\_EXPIRED**
 **Message**: The password of this user has expired\.
 **Resolution**: The password for the service account specified in the AppStream 2\.0 directory configuration has expired\.
-Change the password for the service account in your Active Directory domain, then update the configuration, and re\-create the image builder or fleet that had the error\.
+Change the password for the service account in your Active Directory domain, update the configuration, and then re\-create the image builder or fleet that had the error\.

 **DOMAIN\_JOIN\_ERROR\_DS\_MACHINE\_ACCOUNT\_QUOTA\_EXCEEDED**
 **Message**: Your computer could not be joined to the domain\.
 You have exceeded the maximum number of computer accounts you are allowed to create in this domain\.
 Contact your system administrator to have this limit reset or increased\.
-**Resolution**: The service account specified on the directory configuration does not have permissions to create the computer object, or reuse an existing one\.
+**Resolution**: The service account specified on the directory configuration does not have permissions to create the computer object or reuse an existing one\.
 Validate the permissions and start the image builder or fleet\.
 For more information, see [Granting Permissions to Create and Manage Active Directory Computer Objects](active-directory-admin.md#active-directory-permissions)\.

 **DOMAIN\_JOIN\_ERROR\_INVALID\_PARAMETER**
 **Message**: A parameter is incorrect\.
-This error is returned if the LpName parameter is NULL or the NameType parameter is specified as NetSetupUnknown or an unknown nametype\.
+This error is returned if the `LpName` parameter is NULL or the `NameType` parameter is specified as `NetSetupUnknown` or an unknown nametype\.
 **Resolution**: This error can occur when the distinguished name for the OU is incorrect\.
-Validate the OU chosen\.
+Validate the OU and try again\.
 If you continue to encounter this error, contact AWS Support\.
 For more information, see [AWS Support Center](https://console.aws.amazon.com/support/home#/)\.

 **DOMAIN\_JOIN\_ERROR\_MORE\_DATA**
 **Message**: More data is available\.
 **Resolution**: This error can occur when the distinguished name for the OU is incorrect\.
-Validate the OU chosen\.
+Validate the OU and try again\.
 If you continue to encounter this error, contact AWS Support\.
 For more information, see [AWS Support Center](https://console.aws.amazon.com/support/home#/)\.

 **DOMAIN\_JOIN\_ERROR\_NO\_SUCH\_DOMAIN**
 **Message**: The specified domain either does not exist or could not be contacted\.